Notice

 Scenario 3: Provisioning of notifications

-The Trace-X instance uses the policy which includes the defined constraint and reuses it for validation of catalog offers by the receiver EDC.
+The Trace-X instance uses the policy which includes the defined constraint for validation of catalog offers by the receiver EDC.

 policy notifications